zackstout/World_Weaver/README.md

 ## Documentation

-Link to a read-only version of my scope: https://docs.google.com/document/d/1_7BCfpZBIYsvJ4YVFDtsLRTdOGjQnYGGFSxE2ExGnUI/edit?usp=sharing
+- Link to a read-only version of [my scope](https://docs.google.com/document/d/1_7BCfpZBIYsvJ4YVFDtsLRTdOGjQnYGGFSxE2ExGnUI/edit?usp=sharing)
+- Link to a [repository](https://github.com/zackstout/world-weaver) that contains all the commits for this project

 ### Completed Features